 Human impact of tobacco

 Tobacco kills.
 And overwhelmingly, it kills poorer rather than richer people; and as time goes by, it kills people in poorer rather than richer countries.
 If you know that smoking can kill, the need to do this is not something that everyone can understand.
 But I’m sure we can all agree on the fact that quitting is the best solution for every smoker and everyone around them.
 Finding alternative methods to smoking is not as difficult as you think.
+A new and widely regarded option for a different way of smoking is through something like a JUUL, which is a form of e-cigarette.
+You can have a look at something like this juul device only here for more information.
+But this isn’t the only smoking alternative that is available to you.
 For example, when it comes to vaping, all you have to do to get started is purchase a vaping device (that doesn’t have to be expensive) juice.
-There is also the option of a similar device in juul thc pods which is another alternative method to smoking.
-Then you can be on your way to slowly, but surely giving up this habit.
-It will make all the difference to your health if you just stick with it.

 My former Center for Global Development colleague Bill Savedoff has been doing great work highlighting the human and development cost of tobacco – see e.g. his latest blog and a great podcast, from which this section draws.